 Read about generic brand standards and safety on the Therapeutic Goods Administration website.

-Taking or sending your PBS medicine overseas
+When you take or send your PBS medicine overseas

-If you need to travel, read about travelling overseas with PBS medicines.
+Read about travelling overseas with PBS medicines.